 CO.
-Course Objectives No CO -1 Differentiate the division between the prokaryotic and eukaryotic organism.
+No The learners will be able to CO -1 Differentiate the division between the prokaryotic and eukaryotic organism.
 CO -2 Describe the structure and the functions of mitochondria.
 CO -3 Explain the composition and the structure of Deoxyribonucleic acids.
 CO -4 Compare the mechanics of transcription, translation and termination of plasmid replication.
 CO -5 Justify on the role of apoptosis and its significance.